London Itinerary: Planning Your Time

 10:00 Tour the British Museum, then have lunch.

-14:00 Tube to Leicester Square to see Covent Garden and Soho, then browse through the shops along Regent Street (ideally with my London guidebooks' self-guided West End Walk and Regent Street Shopping Walk).
+14:00 Tube to Leicester Square to see Covent Garden and Soho, then browse the shops along Regent Street (my London guidebook includes self-guided walks of both areas).

-17:00 Enjoy afternoon tea (at Fortnum & Mason, The Wolseley, Brown's Hotel, or the Orangery at Kensington Palace).
+16:30 Enjoy afternoon tea (consider The Wolseley, Brown's Hotel, or the Capital Hotel).

 Day 5